 3. Soybean Products (Tofu, Natto, etc)

-Natto (fermented soybeans) is a Japanese superfood, which provides a good source of probiotics.
+Natto (fermented soybeans) is a Japanese superfood that provides a good source of probiotics.
 And yes, it is known for its sticky, slimy texture and pungent smell that many foreigners describe as smelly cheese.
 Since it requires an acquired taste, the Japanese know it’s best to introduce natto to babies as early as possible.
 Natto can be served as is or chopped up and snuck into rice porridge or purees.
 There is also finely chopped natto called Hikiwari Natto (ひき割り納豆), which is available wherever natto is sold.

 We leave out the soy sauce-based seasoning and mustard as they are high in sodium.
 If the smell puts your baby (or you) off, pour hot water over the natto and drain well.
 That should remove some of that funkiness.

-For older babies, we also serve fried tofu such as atsuage and aburaage by first draining the oil out with hot water and chopping it into manageable pieces.
+For older babies, we also serve fried tofu such as atsuage and aburaage by draining the oil out with hot water and chopping it into manageable pieces.

 4. Japanese Noodles